 See Tuition Fee Programme International Class.

 Every person living in the Netherlands is obliged by law to have insurance for medical expenses.
 Which type of healthcare insurance you need depends on your personal situation.
 You need to make sure that you are properly insured during your stay!
-Please do the check on the following website.
+For more information see the following website.

 Study purposes only

 You are legally not allowed to take out a Dutch public health insurance if you are in Holland for study purposes only.
 Make sure you have a health insurance from your home country with enough coverage or take out a private health insurance or health insurance from your home country.
 If you are from the EU/EEA you may be eligible to receive a European Health Insurance Card (EHIC) which covers your necessary medical costs during your stay.
 Please make sure you check this with your health insurer in your home country as this might differ per EU-member state.
-See the list of countries with special regulations on the website of Zilveren Kruis.
+For more information see the website of Zilveren Kruis.